dimitrisraptis96/design-heaven/README.md

 - **[Culrs](https://culrs.com/)** - Colors that work together are curated and fashioned into quality palettes that you can incorporate.
 - **[Eggradients](https://www.eggradients.com/)** - A gradient color palette containing +200 gradient background color.
 - **[Flat UI Colors](https://flatuicolors.com/)** - 280 handpicked colors ready for COPY & PASTE.
+- **[WebGradients](https://webgradients.com/)** - WebGradients is a free collection of 180 linear gradients that you can use as content backdrops in any part of your website.

 ### Prototyping Tools